 For comparisons to CEP sales, in accordance with section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410, we deducted from NV direct selling expenses (i.e., imputed credit expenses, direct advertising and promotional expenses, warranty expenses, and commissions).
+LGE reported negative selling promotion expenses (DIRSEL2H) for certain home market sales.
+Therefore, we set all reported negative DIRSEL2H amounts to zero.
 We made a CEP offset pursuant to section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).
-We calculated the CEP offset as the lesser of the indirect selling expenses on the home market sales or the indirect selling expenses deducted from the starting price in calculating CEP.
+We calculated the CEP offset as the